River Nevis

-The River Nevis flows from the mountains east of Ben Nevis to its mouth near the town of Fort William in Scotland.
+The River Nevis (Abhainn Nibheis) flows from the mountains east of Ben Nevis to its mouth near the town of Fort William in Scotland.

 Overview

 The river rises in the Mamores mountain range approximately halfway between Ben Nevis and Loch Treig, 370m above sea level.
 In its upper reaches it is known as Water of Nevis, becoming River Nevis at the bridge near Achriabhach.
 It is partly fed by the Steall Waterfall, one of the highest waterfalls in Scotland.
 The river flows through Glen Nevis and on to the town of Fort William where it is crossed by the Nevis Bridge on the A82 road.
 Its mouth is at the sea loch of Loch Linnhe where it meets the sea within the estuary of the River Lochy.

 The river shares its name with an amateur football team playing in the Glasgow Colleges Football Association.

 History

 During the Battle of Inverlochy (1645) many of Argyll's men were drowned as they tried to cross the river while fleeing from the Royalist forces.
 The river and Loch Linnhe were important natural defences considered in the construction of Fort William in the late 17th century.